Alibi 1 Clinic Borehole Project – Togo

 Alibi I Clinic Description:

-The health clinic at Alibi 1, constructed in 2005 by a national NGO (“Together with Togo”), is a typical 6- room cement block structure approximately 1,000 ft**2 including a receiving area.
+The health clinic at Alibi 1, constructed in 2005 by a national NGO (“Together with Togo”), is a typical 6- room cement block structure of approximately 1,000 ft**2 including a receiving area.
 Solar panels power the clinic with light and the refrigerator, used for vaccines and medicines.

 The clinic is staffed by a head nurse, a midwife, a “pharmacist” who dispenses medicines and manages the clinic account, community health workers who work directly with the households primarily on malaria prevention and maternal-child nutrition, and a housekeeper.
 As with all of the local clinics, the Ministry of Health supports the head nurse and usually the mid-wife while the community is responsible for the remaining staff.